al3xandr3/al3xandr3.github.io/_posts/2010-03-16-ab-testing-future.md

 ## How it works:

  1. You plugin the AB testing tool to your application and say: optimize page A, on the measurable goal X (for example downloads).
- 2. The tool by itself: creates new UI variation -> tests it -> analyses results -> makes it default -> creates new UI variation -> tests it -> etc… This goes ad eternum… Much like natural evolution, keeps experimenting/mutating, until it finds the UI that works best for the defined goals.
+ 2. The tool by itself: creates new UI variation -> tests it -> analyses results -> makes it default -> creates new UI variation -> tests it -> etc...
+This goes ad eternum...
+Much like natural evolution, keeps experimenting/mutating, until it finds the UI that works best for the defined goals.

 ## Details: